dogweather/forkful/content/en/java/html-and-the-web/parsing-html.md

   \ links, or other elements.
 We do it to interact with or scrape web content,\u2026"
 lastmod: '2024-03-13T22:44:59.970511-06:00'
 model: unknown
-summary: "Parsing HTML means digging through the markup to extract data like text,\
+summary: Parsing HTML means digging through the markup to extract data like text, links, or other elements.
-  \ links, or other elements.
-We do it to interact with or scrape web content,\u2026"
 title: Parsing HTML
 weight: 43
 ---